WorldOfMeow/meow/README.md

 # Meow Messaging
-#### The Next Meow Version "1.0.5" will add a simple http server
-### Meow is a lightweight and simple RPC and Messaging framework built using Java and Netty.
+### Meow is a lightweight and simple Http and Messaging framework built using Java and Netty.
 It provides a basic structure for implementing remote method invocations between client and server applications.

 # Features
 * Bi-directional communication between client and server using Netty.
-* Basic server implementation for registering and handling remote procedure calls. //TODO
+* Basic Http server implementation using Java HttpServer.
-* Basic example showcasing the usage of Meow Messaging.
+* Basic example showcasing the usage of Meow.

 # Getting Started
 ## Prerequisites